B-Kristy/LTER-MCSE-Analysis/README.md

 * Unfiltered, filtered, and rarefied phyloseq objects are in the 'phyloseq objects'  folder.
 * Metadata, OTU, taxonomy, and phyloseq files are in the 'seq_data' folder.
 * 'NifH_pipeline.Rmd' R markdown file includes all bash processing scripts used to process the raw sequencing data.
-* 'MCSE_seq_filtering.R' R files includes all R code used to filter processed sequencing data and generate the phyloseq objects
+* 'MCSE_seq_filtering.R' R file includes all R code used to filter processed sequencing data and generate the phyloseq objects
 * 'MCSE_Figures.R' R file includes all R code used to perform statistical analyses and generate manuscript figures.